siddhant-99/ibm_crackcovid/README.md

   <img src = "extras/form_details.png">
   </p>

-A GET request is also made to the database to retrieve the data regarding hospitals onboard which is displayed on the ***Currently Onbaord*** tab of the web app.
+A GET request is also made to the database to retrieve the data regarding hospitals onboard which is displayed on the ***Currently Onboard*** tab of the web app.
 On clicking the `More Details` button, all the details for the particular hospital are retrieved and made visible to the user.

 ![Currently Onboard](extras/currently_onboard.png)